DGPO: RL-Steered Graph Diffusion for Neural Architecture Generation: Introduction

 \section{Introduction}

 Diffusion models have emerged as powerful generative frameworks for learning complex distributions, with recent extensions to graph-structured data~\cite{Vignac2022DiGressDD} enabling direct generation of molecular graphs and other combinatorial objects.
-Reinforcement learning (RL) fine-tuning steers pretrained diffusion models toward desired properties: DDPO~\cite{Black2024_DDPO} introduced this for image generation, and GDPO~\cite{Liu2025_GDPO} extended it to molecular graphs.
+Reinforcement learning (RL) fine-tuning steers pretrained diffusion models toward desired properties: Denoising Diffusion Policy Optimization (DDPO)~\cite{Black2024_DDPO} introduced this for image generation, and Graph Diffusion Policy Optimization (GDPO)~\cite{Liu2025_GDPO} extended it to molecular graphs.
 In the graph domain, however, these methods have been limited to undirected structures.